-Pentagon to divert $3.8 billion from its budget to build more of President Trump's border barrier
+Pentagon to divert $6 billion from its budget to build more of President Trump's border barrier

 Administration officials with knowledge of the discussions said the money will likely be diverted once more from military construction projects, and the Pentagon's civil works budget could also be diverted to pay for barrier construction.

-Projects that had their funding pulled last year include the restoration of U.S. military facilities destroyed by Hurricane Maria in Puerto Rico, installations the U.S. military said it would build in Europe to help deter Russia and a number of schools on U.S. military bases in the United States and abroad.
+Projects that had their funding pulled last year include the restoration of US military facilities destroyed by Hurricane Maria in Puerto Rico, installations the US military said it would build in Europe to help deter Russia and a number of schools on US military bases in the United States and abroad.